If you’ve been injured on the job in North Carolina, you might be wondering what kind of workers’ comp settlement you could receive.

 This is one of the most common questions we hear at Johnson & Groninger PLLC, and it’s completely understandable.
 Medical bills pile up, time off work strains your finances, and you need to know what to expect.

-The truth is that there is no single “average workers’ comp settlement” amount that applies to everyone.
+The truth is that there is no single average workers’ comp settlement amount that applies to everyone.
 Each case is different, with settlement amounts varying widely based on several key factors.
 Let’s explore what influences settlement amounts in North Carolina and what you might reasonably expect in different scenarios.

-Why There’s No Simple “Average” Settlement Amount
+Why There’s No Simple Average Workers’ Comp Settlement Amount

-- Every injury is different – A minor finger injury will settle for far less than a serious back injury or traumatic brain injury;
+- Every injury is different – A minor finger injury will settle for far less than a serious back injury or traumatic brain injury.

-- Recovery timeframes differ – Some injuries heal in weeks, while others cause permanent limitations;
+- Recovery timeframes differ – Some injuries heal in weeks, while others cause permanent limitations.

 - Settlement structures vary – Some cases resolve with lump sums while others involve ongoing payments.